sgrimbly/sgrimbly/README.md

 ## I'm a current student.
 Check out my [blog][website] 🤖.
 - 🌱 I’m currently working on causality and multi-agent reinforcement learning.
 - 📚 Trying to learn everything...little bit at a time.
-- 🥅 2021 Goals: Read at least 52 books and code some fun projects.
+- 🥅 2022 Goals: Read at least 52 books and code some fun projects.
-- ⚡ I play piano and enjoy triathlon.

 ### Connect with me: